inknsharps/weather_dashboard/README.md

 # Weather Dashboard

 This is a weather dashboard web application that lets you search by city name, save a list of cities, and set a city to display weather upon loading.
+A deployed version can be accessed <a href="https://inknsharps.github.io/weather_dashboard/">here</a>.

 ## Features